- A Theology of Strategy Development

 Both Niven’s book and Kaplan and Norton’s guide you through the more detailed mapping within each perspective.

-3. Work from the top row down
+3. Work from the Top Row Down

 The key to developing a strategy map is to realize that it does not document everything that you do, but only those things that are most critical to achieving your vision.
 So there will be lots of ongoing things that are good and necessary that will not appear on the strategy map.
 The idea is to reduce the clutter so you can easily focus on the essentials.
 These will be either new things you need to start doing, or things you are already doing that need significant improvement.

-The benefit using both a theory of change and a strategy map is that the theory of change produces an explanation of why we think a given intervention will work and it allows us to test the explanation for reasonableness.
+The benefit using both a theory of change and a strategy map is that the theory of change produces an explanation of why we think a given action will work and it allows us to test the explanation for reasonableness.
 And by stating it from the beneficiary’s perspective in the strategy map, it means we take responsibility for the end result.
 In other words, if our guidance on faith and practice is ignored, then we can’t say “We’ve done our part” and be satisfied.
 Because we take responsibility for the external change, it means that if no external change happens, we have to ask why our guidance wasn’t accepted and acted upon.
 Was it relevant?
 Realistic?
 Persuasive?
 Affordable?
 If external change isn’t taking place, we must make the necessary internal changes that will produce a different external result.

 Once you’ve got the mission perspective, the rest will flow out from it.
 We drew lines to connect each individual initiative to all the other initiatives that it supports, so we could see the linkages.
-Then we found which initiatives end up supporting four or five of our five key words from the End statement at the top.
+Then we found which initiatives end up supporting three or four of our key words from the End statement at the top.
 Those boxes we highlighted for special attention.
 Although we want to do everything on the strategy map, if we have to set priorities (which unfortunately time and money require us to do) then we will work first on the highlighted boxes because they provide the biggest bang for the buck.

 The board approved our strategy map at the February board meeting, and since then we have drilled the map down to the departmental level so we now have operational maps as well as the strategy map.
 Allocation of resources, priorities, and other decisions will now all be based on our maps.
-This brings the strategy review to a close.